Billboard Top Country & Western Records of 1953

 Billboard Top Country & Western Records of 1953 is made up of two year-end charts compiled by Billboard magazine ranking the year's top country and western records based on record sales and juke box plays.

-Hank Williams died on January 1, 1953.
-Despite his passing, Williams dominated the country and western charts in 1953.
+Hank Williams died on January 1, 1953, but still dominated the 1953 country and western charts.
 He had five songs on the year-end charts, and "Kaw-Liga" and "Your Cheating Heart" were the year's No. 1 and No. 2 selling country records.
 In addition, Jack Cardwell's "The Death of Hank Williams" ranked No. 19 on the year-end chart.

 On the juke box chart, "Mexican Joe" by newcomer Jim Reeves was the No. 1 most-played record of 1953.